PYBrulin/axone/README.md

 # AXONE

-Axone is a ROS-like framework for distributed computing implemented in Python.
+Axone is a ROS-like framework for distributed computing implemented in pure-Python.
 It implement a shared memory model for communication between nodes on a single system.
 No outside communication is supported at this time.

-The package provide basic functionnalities similar to ROS, such as:
+The package provide basic functionalities similar to ROS, such as:

 - Publisher/Subscriber: A node can publish data to a topic, and other nodes can subscribe to this topic to receive the data.
 - Service/Client: A node can provide a service, and other nodes can call this service.